Ismaestro/angular-example-app/README.md

 ## Apply this to your project

-I've created a medium post where you can find like a tutorial to apply this concepts to your own project.
+I've created a medium post where you can find a tutorial to apply this concepts to your own project.
 [Check it here](https://medium.com/@ismaestro/angular-7-example-app-with-angularcli-angular-universal-i18n-official-firebase-66deac2dc31e), and let me know what you've think.

 ## Bugs and feature requests